typegoose/mongodb-memory-server/docs/guides/supported-systems.md

 <span class="badge badge--warning">Untested</span> <span class="badge badge--danger">Unsupported</span>

-There are no official mongodb builds for Gentoo Distributions, but the `debian` binaries work on most Gentoo systems, so they are used<br/>
+There are no official mongodb builds for Gentoo Distributions, but the `debian` binaries work on most Gentoo systems, so they are used.<br/>
+Currently Mapping to: `debain11`

 :::note
 Because Gentoo dosnt base on debian, there is no specific debian version associated with an gentoo version, so it defaults to highest supported `debian` version
 :::